 The proceeds from this raffle will be directed to United Way of the Alberta Capital Region.
-With the pandemic and economic challenges, more of our neighbours than ever are struggling.
-By coming together, we can support United Way as they continue to be there for the most vulnerable as we recover and rebuild.
+With the rising cost of living, more of our neighbours than ever are struggling.
+By coming together, we can support United Way as they create resilient, connected, and thriving communities.